ampproject/amp.dev/content/docs/tutorials/visual_story/create_cover_page.md

 [TOC]

-A page within an AMP Story is represented by the `<amp-story-page>` component.
+A page within an AMP story is represented by the `<amp-story-page>` component.
 Within an `<amp-story>`, you can have one or more `<amp-story-page>` components, containing each of the individual screens of a story.
 The first page you specify in the document order is the first page that displays in the story.

 To create a page, **add** the `<amp-story-page>` element as a child of `amp-story`. **Assign** a unique id to the page.
 For our first page, which is the cover page, let's assign a unique id of `cover`: